 Certificate in Counselling Skills (WPF Therapy)

-I work according to the Code of Ethics and Professional Conduct of the BPC (British Psychoanalytic Council)and FPC (The Foundation for Psychotherapy and Counselling), which includes regular supervision with a senior colleague and attending courses and further training to remain up to date with developments in the field.
+I work according to the Code of Ethics and Professional Conduct of the BACP (British Association for Counselling & Psychotherapy) and FPC (The Foundation for Psychotherapy & Counselling), which includes regular supervision with a senior colleague and attending courses and further training to remain up to date with developments in the field.

 I have a background in the creative arts and charity sector, including many years’ experience working in the areas of housing, homelessness, learning disabilities and with young people.
 Throughout my training and beforehand, I have had many years of personal psychotherapy and have an understanding of what it can feel like to be in therapy.